Mahomes leads sharp Chiefs offense before Bears rally for 29-27 win in preseason finale

 That was it for Williams, who finished 11 of 15 for 113 yards and the score.

-Bears backup Tyson Bagent, who signed a two-year, $10 million deal this week and then went viral when he grew emotional talking about it, played well once he took over at QB.
-The former undrafted stand-out from Shepherd University, a Division II program in West Virginia, was 20 of 28 for 212 yards and three touchdown passes.
+Backup quarterback Tyson Bagent, who signed a two-year, $10 million deal this week and then went viral when he grew emotional talking about it on video, played well once he took over in the second half.
+The former undrafted star from Shepherd University, a Division II program in West Virginia, was 20 of 28 for 212 yards and three touchdown passes.

 The last of them was the go-ahead score to Jahdae Walker with 3 seconds left in the game.